the-turing-way/the-turing-way/book/website/community-handbook/templates/template-fireside-chat.md

 *Can’t join this event but want to get involved?
 Check out other ways of connecting with us:* [http://bit.ly/turingway](*http://bit.ly/turingway*)

 We are looking for proposals for future discussions on *building cross-community collaborations, establishing context-specific support systems and working together towards global sustainability of the open infrastructure as part of this event series.
-Please propose your suggestion below or reach out to Malvika Sharan by emailing theturingway@gmail.com.*
+Please propose your suggestion below or reach out to *The Turing Way* team members by emailing theturingway@gmail.com, or directly reach out to our Community Manager Anne Lee Steele on Slack.*

 ### 📢 Who should we feature/invite in the next session?